 Visit the Planetarium

-The Medellín Planetarium is located in the Parque de los Deseos and is equipped with state-of-the-art technology, including a dome theater that offers an immersive astronomical experience.
+The Medellín Planetarium, located in Parque de los Deseos, features modern technology, including a digital dome theater for immersive astronomical experiences.

 The entrance is 31000 Cop.
 The planetarium is open Tuesday through Friday from 8:30 a.m. to 5:30 p.m. and Saturday and Sunday from 10 a.m. to 6:30 p.m.
 It is closed on Monday.